diecccoo/Cultural-heritage-bigdata-project/README_PARZIALE_EUROPEANA_SCRAPER.md

 ```
 ### `annotation_producer.py` – User Annotation Producer

-This script generates fake user annotations on top of existing objects.
+This script generates user annotations and comments on top of existing objects.
 It retrieves object IDs from the Delta table in MinIO (`heritage/cleansed/europeana`) and creates synthetic tags, comments, timestamps, and optional locations.

 The messages are written to the Kafka topic `user_annotations`.

-#### ⚙️ Key Features
+#### Key Features

 - Produces realistic tags and natural language comments
 - Simulates one annotation every few seconds
 - Runs in a continuous loop using `time.sleep()`
-- Does not require external scheduling

-#### 🧾 Sample Annotation Message
+#### Sample Annotation Message

 ```json
 {